CesarHuertaUADY/Proyecto_Fundamentos_IS/Design/Requirement Concordance/README.md

  - NFR005: The system will allow developers to modify it in the form of updates

- We cannot confirm the concordance because the app has not been developed.
+ We cannot confirm the match because the app has not been developed.